spitschan/ShapeToolbox/doc/source/index.rst

 often as possible.**

 |toolbox| is a collection of Octave/Matlab functions for generating 3D
-objects of various shapes and saving them in the Wavefront .obj-file format.
+models of various shapes and saving them in the Wavefront .obj-file format.
 The shapes available include spheres, planes, cylinders, tori, and surfaces or revolution of your choice.